foundry-rs/book/src/forge/fork-testing.md

 ### Forking Cheatcodes

-Forking cheatcodes allow you to enter forking mode programatically in your Solidity test code.
+Forking cheatcodes allow you to enter forking mode programmatically in your Solidity test code.
 Instead of configuring forking mode via `forge` CLI arguments, these cheatcodes allow you to use forking mode on a test-by-test basis and work with multiple forks in your tests.
 Each fork is identified via its own unique `uint256` identifier.

 #### Usage